nateshmbhat/webbot/docs/source/index.rst

-Welcome to the documentation of **webaton** !
+Welcome to the documentation of **webbot** !
 =============================================

-webaton is a web browser automation library which is built upon the selenium framework and works at a much higher level and eliminates much of the code you would need in selenium .
+webbot is a web browser automation library which is built upon the selenium framework and works at a much higher level and eliminates much of the code you would need in selenium .

-Almost all the time , the workflow of any web automation is to find an element and perform some action like click or type into an input field etc on that element. webaton takes care of all these thing internally and gives direct methods to **click , type , special key press  , scroll , switch_tabs** and a whole lot more functionalities without having to worry about implementing everything from scracth yourself.
+Almost all the time , the workflow of any web automation is to find an element and perform some action like click or type into an input field etc on that element. webbot takes care of all these thing internally and gives direct methods to **click , type , special key press  , scroll , switch_tabs** and a whole lot more functionalities without having to worry about implementing everything from scracth yourself.

 quick-code